bobbyluig/eclipse/docs/src/tutorial.md

 ### Coordinate System

 The world runs on the right-handed coordinate system.
 Being left-handed, I accidentally used the left-handed coordinate system, which ended up causing me a lot of confusion.
 Don't be like me.
 Clearly define the coordinate system before beginning.
 This is not to say you can't use the left-handed system.
-Just make sure you know what you're doing, because pretty much everything on the internet uses the right-handed system.
+Just make sure you know what you're doing, because pretty much everything on the Internet uses the right-handed system.

 ![](assets/table.jpg)